 Neil Hunt, Neighbor of Henry Heath, Purchases St. Elmo Island in 1884

 St. Elmo Island in the Thousand Islands was first owned by Elisha Kemp back in 1823.
-What it was named at that time is uncertain, but it would eventually be purchased by that dynamic-duo of Cornwall & Walton who gobbled up islands left and right in the 1850s.
+What it was named at that time is uncertain, but it would eventually be purchased by that dynamic duo of Cornwall & Walton, who gobbled up islands left and right in the 1850s.
 Henry Heath, the pioneer brought to the area by George Pullman, would convince the duo to sell what was then named Rye Island to his Brooklyn neighbor, Nathaniel W. Hunt, in 1884.

-Over the course of the following year, Nathaniel W. Hunt would put his own stamp on the island as reported by the Watertown Daily Times in September of 1885–
+Over the course of the following year, Nathaniel W. Hunt would put his own stamp on the island, as reported by the Watertown Daily Times in September of 1885–

 (Nathaniel W. Hunt) who has since rechristened it “St. Elmo,” and erected upon it a most elegant villa in the Swiss style of architecture, which attracts admiration of all visitors on the river.
 For many years Mr. Heath has tried to purchase Friendly Island, in order to secure it for some friend who might wish a fine place in that vicinity.

-Aptly-named Friendly Island, located adjacent to the newly-christened St. Elmo island, would go to Henry Heath’s friend Edward W. Dewey who, in turn, would rename it Dewey Island.
-Dewey, an employee of Browning & King Company, would persuade W. C. Browning to purchase property which resulted in the construction of Hopewell Hall.
+Aptly named Friendly Island, located adjacent to the newly-christened St. Elmo island, would go to Henry Heath’s friend Edward W. Dewey who, in turn, would rename it Dewey Island.
+Dewey, an employee of Browning & King Company, would persuade W. C. Browning to purchase property, which resulted in the construction of Hopewell Hall.

-Like many of the earliest island settlers, Nathaniel W. Hunt would pass away just after the turn of the century in 1903 at his home at 341 Washington Ave., Brooklyn, at the age of 85.
+Like many of the earliest island settlers, Nathaniel W. Hunt passed away just after the turn of the century in 1903 at his home at 341 Washington Ave., Brooklyn, at the age of 85.
 His widow, Emma Isabella Stoddart Hunt, would inherit St. Elmo, but it would be used, and later inherited, by their only child Louis Thomas Hunt as Emma would herself pass away in 1907.

 Alas, Louis would pass away at the age of 35 after an extended illness in 1916.
-His widow, Mrs. Louis T. Hunt, would continue to use St. Elmo as a summer home until selling it to Syracuse car dealer Stephen K. Bresee who intended to make extensive improvements upon the property – the key word being “intended.”
+His widow, Mrs. Louis T. Hunt, would continue to use St. Elmo as a summer home until selling it to Syracuse car dealer Stephen K. Bresee, who intended to make extensive improvements upon the property – the key word being “intended.”

-The very next year, Mr. Bresee would sell St. Elmo to Dr. Eugene Retsback (or possibly Ritzbach), a very well known Brooklyn surgeon, for an undisclosed amount though the property was believed to have been worth $100,000 having, at that point in time, 25 rooms, two boathouses and two docks.
+The very next year, Mr. Bresee would sell St. Elmo to Dr. Eugene Retsback (or possibly Ritzbach), a very well-known Brooklyn surgeon, for an undisclosed amount though the property was believed to have been worth $100,000 having, at that point in time, 25 rooms, two boathouses, and two docks.

-Dr. Retsback’s ownership would last only eight years having relinquished St. Elmo by default of the mortgage and the property returned to the Bresee family in 1937.
+Dr. Retsback’s ownership would last only eight years, having relinquished St. Elmo by default of the mortgage and the property returned to the Bresee family in 1937.
 With Stephen having passed away the previous year, the property would be handled by his son Harold, who would frequent the island less due to his involvement in WWII.
-Harold would sell it in 1946 to Charles Ruderman of Gouverneur who, at the time, also owned Dewey/Friendly Island – though the Dewey cottage would be destroyed in a fire the following year.
+Harold would sell it in 1946 to Charles Ruderman of Gouverneur, who, at the time, also owned Dewey/Friendly Island – though the Dewey cottage would be destroyed in a fire the following year.

 In 1947, Charles Ruderman and his wife would entertain 167 children from the St. Lawrence County orphan homes in Ogdensburg.
-Hot dogs, oranges, apples and soft drinks were served by the hosts.
+Hot dogs, oranges, apples, and soft drinks were served by the hosts.

 $60,000 Fire Levels C. I. Ruderman Home On St. Elmo Island